tido64/rainbow/README.md

 # Rainbow

-Rainbow is a scriptable, cross-platform, 2D rendering engine written in C++.
+Rainbow is a scriptable, cross-platform, 2D game engine written in C++.

 ## Features